CharlotteChen2002/CharlotteChen2002.github.io/_pages/about.md

   - /about.html
 ---

-Welcome! **Charlotte Chen** is a third-year undergraduate in the Department of Computer Engineering at Columbia University.
-She will receive her B.A. in Computer Science and Japanese from Grinnell College in 2025 and is pursuing a B.S. in Computer Engineering at Columbia University's Fu Foundation School of Engineering and Applied Science.
+Welcome! **Charlotte Chen** is a forth-year undergraduate in the Department of Computer Engineering at Columbia University.
+She received her B.A. in Computer Science and Japanese from Grinnell College in 2025 and is pursuing a B.S. in Computer Engineering at Columbia University's Fu Foundation School of Engineering and Applied Science.
 You can find her coursework [here](/coursework/).

 Check out her blog [here](http://charlottechen.blog).